-That fleeting remembrance of the verse soon left as the halfslumbering sluggard drifted in and out of sleep.
-Minutes later, he awoke and continued his thoughts.
+That fleeting remembrance of the verse soon left as the half-slumbering sluggard drifted in and out of sleep.
+Minutes later, he again awoke and continued his thoughts.
 "Besides, the preacher is not always right anyway.
 He thinks the Bible is the only source of knowing God's way.
-It's just a book and probably has a lot of mistakes.
+Why, it's just a book and probably has a lot of mistakes.
+What does he know?
 Besides, I'm a good person, and I think I know what is right.
-You don't have to go to church every time.
+I don't think you have to go to church every time.
 I don't think God wants me to stay away from everything bad.
-I know He wants me to have fun sometimes."
+I know He wants me to have fun sometimes.
+He probably doesn't expect me to be perfect."